Career & Finances | Critical Concepts

 As nurses, we’re always trying to find extra time.

-Instead of visiting a patient four separate times within an hour, you can cluster your care and get everything done at once; saving you a significant amount of time in the long run.
+Instead of visiting a patient four times within an hour, you can cluster your care and get everything done at once; saving you a significant amount of time in the long run.

-More experienced nurses tend to learn this over time, but it can be a very valuable skill to instill in new nurses.
+More experienced nurses tend to learn this over time, but it can be a valuable skill to instill in new nurses.

 Love what you read?